waikato-llm/audio-dataset-converter/plugins/from-pyfunc.md

 * generates: adc.api.AudioData

-Loads the images via the declared function and forwards them as the specified data type.
+Loads the audio files via the declared function and forwards them as the specified data type.
 The function must take a string as input and output an iterable of audio containers matching the data type.

 ```
 usage: from-pyfunc [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                    [-N LOGGER_NAME] [-i [INPUT [INPUT ...]]]
                    [-I [INPUT_LIST [INPUT_LIST ...]]] -f FUNCTION -t {cl,sp}

-Loads the images via the declared function and forwards them as the specified
+Loads the audio files via the declared function and forwards them as the
-data type.
-The function must take a string as input and output an iterable of
+specified data type.
+The function must take a string as input and output an
-audio containers matching the data type.
+iterable of audio containers matching the data type.

 optional arguments:
   -h, --help            show this help message and exit